thenoseman/vim_config/README.markdown

 vims `tags` list.

 ## [vim-easymotion](http://github.com/Lokaltog/vim-easymotion)
-Jump to characters the easy way: `,,tCharacter` and easymotion will show letters for every Hit it got.
+Jump to characters the easy way: `,,tCharacter` and easymotion will show letters for every hit it got.
 Type those letters and easymotion jumps to that point.
 Also works with `f` or `w`.
 There is a [nice tutorial](http://net.tutsplus.com/tutorials/other/vim-essential-plugin-easymotion/).

 ## [vim-endwise](http://github.com/tpope/vim-endwise)
 Auto closes ruby structures with `end` where appropriate

 ## [vim-extradite](https://github.com/int3/vim-extradite)
-Adds `Glog` to scroll through the current files history
+Adds `:Glog` to scroll through the current files history

 ## [vim-fugitive](http://github.com/tpope/vim-fugitive)
 A (_the_) git wrapper for vim.
 Use `:Gc` to commit, `:Gs` for status.
 When you are in a conflicted file use `:Dl` and `:Dr`